select-8/mock-bigthief-htmlsite/README.md

  - As a user I want to hear some of this bands music
  - As a user I want to see their some music videos
  - As a user I want to see some live performances
+ - As a user I want some biographic information on the group*

+* Potential conflict in needs.
+Solve with link to Wikipedia page?